boidushya/better-lyrics/README.md

 > [!TIP]
 >
 > To change defaults, click on the Better Lyrics icon in the extensions toolbar.
 The changes require a page refresh to take effect.

+## Styling

+Better Lyrics v1.7.0 and above supports custom styling for the lyrics.
+You can customize pretty much everything related to how not only the lyrics but the entire Youtube Music page looks.
+For more information on how to customize the styles, import/export styles/use themes, please refer to the [Styling Guide](./STYLING.md).

 ## Funding